chanwinharold/chanwinharold/README.md

 ### ✨ About Me

-- 🎓 Student in applied mathematics & data science
+- 🎓 Student in applied mathematics & computer science
-- 💡 Currently learning React JS, back-end technologies and machine learning
+- 💡 Currently learning Machine learning algorithms
-- 💻 Leader of Front-end department at [USD's Community](https://www.linkedin.com/company/united-student-developers)
+- 💻 Leader of Front-end department and CTO at [USD's Community](https://www.linkedin.com/company/united-student-developers)
 - 🌱 I believe in community-driven learning and open source
 - 🎯 2025 Goal: Build an impactful project combining web and data